ministryofjustice/security-guidance/docs/data-security-and-privacy-triage-standards.md

 # Data Security &amp; Privacy Triage Standards

-Following are a series of common area guides from Ministry of Justice \(MoJ\) Digital &amp; Technology Triage Standards.
+Following are a series of common area guides from Digital &amp; Technology Triage Standards.

 ## Purposeful Capture of Data